You can see a lot by just looking.

 A pull request is a way of notifying the collaborators on the project about the changes.
 Those changes can then be reviewed before being integrated into the main branch.

-In the base: [branch-name] dropdown menu select the branch you'd like to merge your changes into
+4. In the base: [branch-name] dropdown menu select the branch into which you'd like to merge your changes

-In the compare: [branch-name] dropdown menu choose the branch you made your changes in
+5. In the compare: [branch-name] dropdown menu choose the branch containing your changes